-I dismissed any thought of any wrongdoing, but upon arrival in HK, something told to me to retrieve the bag, just to make sure nothing suspicious had occurred.
-When I opened the overhead locker (not above me) and saw my leather bag was the only one occupying the space I knew there was a problem.
+I dismissed any thought of any wrongdoing, but upon arrival in HK, something told me to retrieve the bag, just to make sure nothing suspicious had occurred.
+When I opened the overhead locker (not above me) and saw my leather bag was the only one occupying the space, I knew there was a problem.
 I examined the contents, only to find all of my wife’s jewelry, along with some cash, had been stolen during the flight.
-I raised the alarm and my wife and I quickly blocked both aisles to stop anyone at the back of the plane disembarking … there were around 120 passengers…
+I raised the alarm and my wife and I quickly blocked both aisles to stop anyone at the back of the plane disembarking … there were around 120 passengers.

 I vaguely remember seeing a passenger wearing black, sporting a white baseball cap, and pleaded with the rest of the passengers to see if they could remember anyone fitting my description.
-It turned out to be a passenger standing in front of me, who once identified proceeded to offload money, jewelry, camera equipment and false documents, running into tens of thousand, if not hundreds of thousands of dollars worth of stolen goods.
-By this time security had boarded the plane, the captain had been informed and was standing in the rear section watching the events unfold.
+It turned out to be a passenger standing in front of me, who, once identified, proceeded to offload money, jewelry, camera equipment and false documents, running into tens of thousand, if not hundreds of thousands of dollars worth of stolen goods.
+By this time, security had boarded the plane and the captain had been informed and was standing in the rear section watching the events unfold.

 Eventually a policeman boarded the plane and I was able to explain the events leading up to my apprehending the thief.
-I have since been informed this criminal activity is reaching epidemic proportions and the authorities caught three thieves just last week, (with 30 already on remand since early December) on flights into HK, with all the criminals coming from the same town in China.
+I have since been informed that this criminal activity is reaching epidemic proportions and that authorities have caught three thieves just last week, (with 30 already on remand since early December) on flights into Hong Kong, with all the criminals coming from the same town in China.

 I naively have never thought of robbers operating on planes, but now I have experienced it first-hand, there are a few takeaways: